Lipkowski/Markdown_test_v2/Exercise.md

 Not much, huh?

 <!-- Example of numbered list -->
-## Number list
+## Numbered list
 What did I learn so far?
-1. SPACES - if you miss them, so will the action you want to trigger
+1. SPACES - if you miss them, so will the action you want to trigger :rage1:
 2. I have tendency to get hungry as I learn
 3. We got to the number 3 so I think this proofs enought :smile: